 The EPA is the supervisory authority for public water supplies.
-The local authority informs the EPA of non-compliant water monitoring results and the local authority prepares short-term and long term plans to address the problem for approval by the EPA.
+Irish Water is responsible for monitoring such supplies and for informing the EPA of non-compliant water monitoring results.
+The relevant local authority prepares short-term and long-term plans to address the problem, for approval by the EPA.
 The EPA has legal enforcement powers if appropriate action is not taken.

 Private water supplies include private group water schemes, public group water schemes and other private supplies such as a water supply owned by a developer.
-It also includes small supplies that provide water to the public.
+This category also includes small supplies that provide water to the public.

 A private group water scheme is one where the entire water supply (including the source, treatment plant and distribution network) is owned by a group of community trustees.
 These are commonly members of the National Federation of Group Water Schemes.
 A public group water scheme is where the water comes from a public drinking water supply but the distribution system is owned by a group water scheme.